-- As specified in the Safety Data Sheet of the medium, protective equipment must be worn when handling hazardous media.
+With hazardous media, the protective equipment specified in the Safety Data Sheet of the medium must be worn.
 In addition, the specifications of the system operator must be followed.
 If no protective equipment is specified, suitable protective gloves and goggles must be worn.

-- Goggles

-- Protective gloves
+- Goggles - Protective gloves

 - Flat-bladed screwdriver

-- Fixed spanner
+- Open-end wrench

 - Socket wrench

-Special Tools:
+Special tools: